Ioan Bianu: Final years

-Made secretary general of the Academy in 1927, Bianu was elected as its president on June 1, 1929.
+Made secretary general of the academy in 1927, Bianu was elected as its president on June 1, 1929.
 An early admirer and political ally, geologist Ludovic Mrazek referred to Bianu as a force of professional conservatism, one of several "decent men and sincere patriots" who stood up to intellectual fads.
 In January 1932, the new king Carol II made Bianu a Knight of the Order of the Crown.
 The following month, on behalf of the Romanian Academy, Bianu and Gheorghe Țițeica began corresponding with the Soviet Academy of Sciences—part of a larger effort to bring about a détente in Romanian–Soviet relations.
 He resigned later that year, but continued to serve as vice president to his death.
 During his final months, he intervened in the dispute between Iorga and Hungarian archivist Endre (Andrei) Veress, persuading the latter not to escalate the conflict.

 A widower since December 1929, Bianu died in his Bucharest home on February 13, 1935, after an episode of uremia.
-His body was laid in state at the Academy, and the Faculty of Letters marked the occasion by suspending courses for the day.
-He was buried alongside Alexandrina Bianu in Plot 54 of Bellu cemetery.
+His body was laid in state at the academy, and the Faculty of Letters marked the occasion by suspending courses for the day.
+He was buried alongside Alexandrina Bianu in Plot 54 of Bellu Cemetery.
 In his obituary piece, the Cultural League's Iorga referred to Bianu as "the Academy's titular god".
 Bianu's personal book collections, comprising some 1,400 volumes, was bequeathed to the Academy Library.
+According to journalist Dan Ciachir, Bianu himself continued to be regarded as a minor figure in Romanian culture until the early 1980s, when another journalist, Leon Kalustian, made efforts to reassess his discreet contributions.